dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 Looking at the previous figure, one might question the latency and overhead incurred for each call.

 The Dapr team has invested heavily in performance.
 A tremendous amount of engineering effort has gone into making Dapr efficient.
-Calls between Dapr sidecars are always made with gRPC, which delivers high performance and small, binary payloads.
-In most cases, the additional overhead should be less than 1 millisecond.
+Calls between Dapr sidecars are always made with gRPC, which delivers high performance and small binary payloads.
+In most cases, the additional overhead should be sub-millisecond.

 To increase performance, developers can call the Dapr building blocks with gRPC.